nrupatunga/PY-GOTURN/README.md

 * Easy to understand the overall pipeline of the algorithm in detail
 * Easy to experiment new ideas
 * Easy to debug and visualize the network with tools like [visdom](https://github.com/facebookresearch/visdom)
-* little effort in portability to other OSes
+* Little effort in portability to other OS

 ### Functionalites added
 - [X] Training the deep network on Imagenet and ALOV dataset